ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

         The form “module M” names the set of all entities that are in scope with both an unqualified name “e” and a qualified name “M.e”.

 Note: Role of the ``qualified`` keyword
-    As mentioned in the *status quo* section, the ``qualified`` keyword has strictly negative semantics in the non-extended semantics: it prevents *level-0* names from being made available at the top level of the local namespace.
+    As mentioned in the *status quo* section, the ``qualified`` keyword has strictly negative semantics in the non-extended semantics: it prevents *level-0* names from being made available unqualified, at the top level of the local namespace.
 In this light, a natural meaning for this keyword in the context of *level-1* name introduction does not appear to exist.

 New syntax summary: imports
 ***************************